Dagait/TES5-TrueFactionSystem/README.md

 ## Field of View (FoV) Detection

-The NPC's ability to detect the player is also influenced by their **Field of View (FoV)**.
+The NPC's ability to detect the player (expose the players disguise) is also influenced by their **Field of View (FoV)**.
 The FoV is the angular range in which the NPC can observe the player.
 If the player is within this angular range, detection is possible.

 The **FoV detection** is calculated using the **dot product** between the NPC's forward direction and the vector pointing from the NPC to the player.
 This determines the angle between these vectors, and if the angle is smaller than half of the defined FoV (e.g., 45° for a 90° field of view), the player is considered to be visible.